MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 |Language| The language of the string, such as 'en-US' or 'da-DK'.|
 |Value| The string in the language specified by the Language column.|

-*Notice that this sheet is hidden by default.*

 #### CaptionData worksheet definition (table __CaptionData__)
-This worksheet contains data from column captions and report labels specified in the AL report object.
+The _CaptionData_ worksheet contains data from column captions and report labels specified in the AL report object.
 When the [!INCLUDE[prod_short](../includes/prod_short.md)] server generates the Excel report, it can use data from the __CaptionData__ table as part of translating strings to the users language.

 Column captions are generated for all dataset fields with 'IncludeCaption=true'.

-The table __CaptionData__ has two columns __CaptionKey__ and __Value__:
+The data in the _CaptionData_ worksheet is located in the Excel table __CaptionData__ with two columns __CaptionKey__ and __Value__:

 |Column|Description|
 |------|-----------|
 |CaptionKey| Includes field caption names for all dataset fields with 'IncludeCaption=true' as well as label names in the labes section of the report.
 Values from the CaptionKey column can be used in the layout enclosed in $ characters (read more about how translations work below).|
 |Value| The string in the language specified by the user when running the report.
 Data in this column is inserted by the [!INCLUDE[prod_short](../includes/prod_short.md)] server when it generates the Excel report.
 Do not add data here manually. |

-*Notice that this sheet is hidden by default.*

 #### Aggregated medatadata sheet definition
-This worksheet contains data from the report AL metadata, request metadata, request page options and filters.
+The _Aggregated medatadata_ worksheet contains data from the report AL metadata, request metadata, request page options and filters.
 Each type of data is available in its own Excel table:

 - ReportMetadataValues
 - ReportRequestValues
 - ReportRequestPageValues
 - ReportFilterValues

-*Notice that this sheet is hidden by default.*

 ##### ReportMetadataValues table
 The ReportMetadataValues table contains metadata from the report object.